tkchafin/mrbait/docs/installation.rst

 to reload your bash environment by typing **source ~/.bashrc** or **source ~/.bash_profile** on Mac.
 Assuming success, the installation process is then very straightforward:

-..code-block::bash
+..code-block:: bash
    ##This command tells conda that the code and dependencies for mrbait can be found
    ##in ‘channels’ bioconda, conda-forge, and tylerkchafin.
    conda install mrbait -c tylerkchafin -c bioconda -c conda-forge

    ##If you would like to instead install the latest development version, you can